Homestead Tax Reduction

 Persons who qualified and received the reduction for tax year 2013 (collected in 2014) have been "grandfathered" and will not be affected by the changes.

-You need to file a “Homestead Exemption Application for Senior Citizens, Disabled Persons and Surviving Spouses” (Form # DTE 105A) or a “Homestead Exemption Application for Disabled Veterans and Surviving Spouses: (Form # DTE 105I) available from the County Auditor or on the Ohio Department of Taxation’s website.
-For “Disability” applicants only, you also need to file a “Certificate of Disability” (Form # DTE 105E) available from the County Auditor or on the Ohio Department of Taxation’s website.
-Click on the appropriate form name highlighted above.
+You need to file a "Homestead Exemption Application for Senior Citizens, Disabled Persons and Surviving Spouses" (Form DTE 105A (PDF)) or a "Homestead Exemption Application for Disabled Veterans and Surviving Spouses" (Form DTE 105I (PDF)) available from the County Auditor or on the Ohio Department of Taxation's website.
+For "Disability" applicants only, you also need to file a "Certificate of Disability" (Form DTE 105E (PDF)) available from the County Auditor or on the Ohio Department of Taxation's website.

 To receive the homestead exemption as a senior citizen, disabled person or surviving spouse you must:

-1. Be at least 65 years of age during the year you first file, or be determined to have been permanently and totally disabled (see definition below), or be a surviving spouse (see definition below), AND
+- Be at least 65 years of age during the year you first file, or be determined to have been permanently and totally disabled (see definition below), or be a surviving spouse (see definitions that follow).

-2. Own and have occupied your home as your principal place of residence on January 1 of the year for which you file the application, AND
+- Own and have occupied your home as your principal place of residence on January 1 of the year for which you file the application.

 Definition of a Surviving Spouse